 “Almost every time I’ve been contacted to shoot a proposal – unless I already personally know the couple – they’ve found me through Instagram!” – SVETLANA SAUER

 BLOG BONUS: Click & Read More Instagram Tips!

-You’ll likely photograph any proposal you book in one of two ways:
+A photographer will likely photograph any proposal they book in one of two ways:

 - You’ll photograph the couple with everyone’s knowledge.
-Only you and the proposer will know an engagement is about to take place!
+Only you and the proposer will know a proposal is about to take place!

-- You’ll hide out at the proposal location and unobtrusively make photos.
+- You’ll hideout at the surprise proposal location and unobtrusively make proposal photos.
 Introduce yourself to the unsuspecting party after there’s a “YES!”

-But sometimes even the proposal photographer is surprised!
-For Lara and Mike’s proposal featured here, Svetlana believed she was only making portraits of a happy couple.
+But sometimes even the photographer is surprised!
+For Lara and Mike’s engagement featured here, Svetlana believed she was only making portraits of a happy couple.
 She had no idea Mike had brought a ring for Lara!

 When Svetlana realized what was happening, it was GAME ON!

 “My top three must-have shots are the before, during, and after!” – SVETLANA SAUER